Awaisa1i/Anime-Recommendation-Using-ML/README.md

 ## Dataset
 The dataset used for this project includes information about anime, genres, directors, and user ratings.
-The dataset can be found [here](link_to_dataset).
+The dataset can be found [here]((https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset)).

 ## Concept Used to Build the Model
 - **NearestNeighbors**: This algorithm is used to find similar anime based on user preferences.
 The model predicts the most similar items for a given user based on collaborative filtering techniques.